Migrant nail salon workers in the United States: Language, employers, and customer service

-For Korean immigrant women entering the nail salon industry, it can be very helpful for them to have an employer who also speaks their language and sometimes it is the only way they can get work; but it often comes at a cost.
-A worker's inability to find another job because of their low English proficiency can be taken advantage of by employers because they know that their workers cannot leave.
-So they will mistreat them, pay them low wages, and have them work for long hours.
+For Korean immigrant women entering the nail salon industry, it can be very helpful for them to have an employer who also speaks their language.
+Sometimes it is the only way they can get work.
+A worker's low English proficiency can be taken advantage of by employers, because they know that their workers are unlikely to find another job.
+Mistreatment, low wages, and long hours are often a result of this imbalance.

 Language is also a source of tension and contention between workers and customers in Korean nail salons.
 It is common for manicurists to talk to each other in Korean when they are working, often to the irritation and discomfort of customers.
 Customers can feel that they are being slighted and excluded by workers when they do not speak English, or that it is improper to speak Korean when they are around Americans.
 Clients also tend to feel suspicious that they are being talked about or made fun of by workers.
 Customers often think of workers speaking Korean over English as a choice and a show of obstinance instead of something necessary for them to easily communicate.

 Sometimes workers purposely do not learn English or let on that they can understand and speak it, despite the fact that they usually get better tips if they do.
 The reasons for this vary.
 Some workers find small talk burdensome, as they want to finish their jobs and move on to the next customer; carrying a conversation is hard when they struggle with English, and they are often already exhausted by their work.
 Others feel a sense of community when they speak Korean with each other.
 There are manicurists who will not learn English because they do not feel the need to change or cater to the desires of customers, and shifting the power dynamic between themselves and the client is a way to regain a sense of agency.
 Yet there are customers who come to nail salons not just to get their nails done, but to be pampered.
 They want an experience, and a part of that experience is feeling like workers care about their comfort, are interested in their lives, and are happy to do their nails.
 That is also why Korean salons started offering massages; they make the client feel special and it gives them an edge when competing with Chinese salons.
 Depending on the class level of the client, if they do not feel cared for it is usually reflected in the tip, whether or not they return to the shop, or in their preference for certain workers who do fulfill that emotional connection.
 If they are primarily going to Korean salons because they want to get their nails done for cheap, chances are they will continue to patronize the business.